pastelprospects/cassett/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: The Audio-Visual Memoir
-    text: >
+    text: >+
-      Cassett is more than a journal, it's your unrestricted, personal memoir.
+      <div style="text-align: center">Cassett is more than a journal, it's your
+      unrestricted, personal memoir.
 You're encouraged to engage with the platform, authentically and organically, through text, touch, and speech.
-Your memoir is your space for genuine expression; we also included a jukebox, in case you need some theme music, and a personalized companion, to keep you accountable.
+      Your memoir is your space for genuine expression; we also included a jukebox, in case you need some theme music, and a personalized companion, to keep you accountable.</div>

     media:
       title: Title of the video
       url: /images/placeholder-video.mp4